WATechnology STOP Wasting Shielding Gas

 REASON FOR GAS WASTE:

 A key reason for the shielding gas waste is the buildup of excess gas in the delivery hose when welding is stopped.
 The amount of excess is dependent on the pressure in the gas delivery hose when welding is stopped versus when welding.
-This excess gas is expelled every time welding is started or when just inching the wire to cut off the end, to make a short tack weld etc.
+When welding the pressure in the gas delivery hose is reduced by the needle valve or orifice to 3 to 7 psi.
+When welding stops it rises to the regulator or pipeline pressure up to 80 psi.
+This excess gas is expelled every time welding is started or when just inching the wire to cut off the end.

 Depending on the regulator/flowmeter or pipeline pressure, the volume wasted can exceed 5 times the hose volume when measured at standard pressure and temperature.
 For relatively short welds, the waste can easily exceed the amount used when welding.
 Longer gas delivery hoses waste more gas.
 CHECK REFERENCES.